 Lucid dreaming typically happens during the Rapid Eye Movement (REM) sleep stage, when dreaming is most vivid.

-- You realise you’re dreaming while still in the dream.
+- You actively realise you’re dreaming while still in the dream.

 - The dream feels extremely vivid and real.

-- You can control aspects of the dream (flying, teleporting, changing the environment).
+- You can control aspects of the dream (such as flying, teleporting, changing the environment).

 - Your thoughts and decisions feel similar to waking life.